-Investment Grade Bonds are the ones that carry a lower risk of default, and thus, get higher ratings from the credit rating agencies.
+Investment Grade Bonds are the ones that carry a lower risk of default and thus, get higher ratings from the credit rating agencies.
 And the financial strength of such firms usually remains good to excellent.
 Generally, such bonds offer lower yields than bonds with lower ratings.
-In simple words, we can say that an investment-grade bond is a classification of bonds denoting that it carries less risk in comparison to other bonds.
+In simple words, we can say that an investment-grade bond is a classification of bonds denoting that it carries less risk than other bonds.

-As higher rated bonds are low-risk bonds, considering their high demand, the interest yield normally remains lower.
+As higher-rated bonds are low-risk bonds, considering their high demand, the interest yield normally remains lower.
 Further, the yields vary as per the rating category.
 Therefore, the rating and yield have an inverse relationship.
-Hence, the higher the rating on a bond, the lower is the yield on it.
-So, it means that bonds with investment-grade will have a lower yield than junk bonds.
+Hence, the higher the rating on a bond, the lower its yield.
+So, it means that bonds with investment grades will have a lower yield than junk bonds.
 Junk bonds offer a higher yield because investors want more return for investing in bonds with higher risk.

 The above discussions clearly spell out the importance of rating of bonds.
 And these ratings assist investors in making proper and informed investment decisions.

 For instance, a bond with a rating of AAA will offer a yield of 3% because of low credit risk.
 In contrast, a bond with a B rating has a yield of 7% because of higher credit risk.